CRYPTO-KU/CURE-Privacy-Preserving-Split-Learning/README.md

 ## Advisor for Optimal Layer Partitioning

-The **Advisor** function helps determine the optimal split point between the client and server in split learning, balancing computational load, memory usage, and communication overhead.
+The **Advisor** function helps determine the optimal split point between the client and server in split learning by using estimations based on approximations.
+These estimations balance computational load, memory usage, and communication overhead, providing an efficient partitioning strategy that optimizes performance while considering both server and client system constraints.

 ### Usage